PL125/Blue-and-Pi/README.md

  * debug menu on the instrument panel display

 ### Build deb package

+* build-essential debhelper dh-systemd are needed.

+* Rasperry Pi OS doesn't have dh-systemd but the package is platform agnostic, so you can get the [Debian version](https://packages.debian.org/buster/all/dh-systemd/download) and install that.

-Create the package from the source using dpkg-buildpackage -us -uc
+* Create the package from the source using dpkg-buildpackage -us -uc

-build-essential debhelper dh-systemd are needed.